+Data Sources Data Requirements

-Data Requirements All accident reports over a specified period of time.
+Interviews with warehouse staffIncident reportsVisit of warehouses. • All accident reports over a specified period of time.

+Related Indicators

 • Average number of accidents per hour/day/week/month/quarter

 E. Defined Security Measures

 This indicator measures whether there are guidelines or standard operating procedures (SOP) in place that provide instructions to prevent theft or leakage at a given storage location.